center for collaborative democracy

 As stated at the start, we expect citizens and interest group representatives to object to some of these ideas.
 But we ask that you consider which outcome would be better for your family, your constituency, and the country as a whole:

-a) Continuing on our current path of political instability, with 77 percent of Americans believing the economy is rigged against them, and 33 percent seeing violence as justified to advance their views.
+- Continuing on our current path of rising polarization; 77 percent of Americans believing the economy is rigged against them: and 33 percent seeing violence as justified to advance their views.